Get the AI Strategy Playbook Now

 2. Airbnb provides the option to use a professional photographer(if available) to the property location in order to take high-quality photographs.

-3. Travellers search for a property in a location they wish to stay and browse available options according to price, amenities etc.
+3. Travellers search for a property where they wish to stay and browse available options according to price, amenities etc.

-4. Booking is made through Airbnb and the traveller pays the amount listed by the host and an additional transaction fee of three per cent.
+4. Bookings are made through Airbnb, and the traveller pays the amount listed by the host plus a three-percent additional transaction fee.

-5. Host approves the booking.
-Traveller stays there and finally, Airbnb pays the amount to the host after deducting their commission.
+5. The host approves the booking.
+Travellers stay there, and finally, Airbnb pays the amount to the host after deducting their commission.

-6. Reviews from host and traveller are provided so the broader community.
+6. Reviews from hosts and travellers are provided to the broader community.

 What Is Airbnb Plus?